m-ld/timeld/packages/cli/README.md

 This is done individually for each timesheet; here's how:

 ```
-add integration ≪integration-module≫ --timesheet my-timesheet --config.≪key≫ ≪config-value≫
+add connector ≪connector-module≫ --timesheet my-timesheet --config.≪key≫ ≪config-value≫
 ```
 where:
-- `≪integration-module≫` is `timeld-prejournal`, `timeld-tiki`, or `timeld-caldav`
+- `≪connector-module≫` is `timeld-prejournal`, `timeld-tiki`, or `timeld-caldav`
-- `≪key≫` and `≪config-value≫` are any configuration required for the integration (see integration module links above)
+- `≪key≫` and `≪config-value≫` are any configuration required for the connector (see connector module links above)

 ## help